-Flat dovetail forming tools have a wider cutting edge corresponding to the shape desired.
-Dovetail end of the tool is fitted in a special tool holder.
+Flat dovetail-forming tools have a wider cutting edge corresponding to the shape desired.
+The tail end of the tool is fitted in a special tool holder.
 No front rake is provided but sufficient front clearance angle is given and it ranges from 10° to 15°.

 Regrinding is always done on the top face of the tool which does not alter the form of the tool.

-These tools are preferred in production work as a very long cutting surface can be used resulting in a long tool life.
+These tools are preferred in production work as a very long cutting surface can be used resulting in longer tool life.

 The centre of the tool is set slightly above the centre line of the work to provide an effective front clearance angle on the tool.
 The tool will rub against the work if the centres are of the same height.